nais/doc/deployment/deploy.md

 | TEAM | (auto-detect) | Team making the deployment. |
 | VARS | `/dev/null` | File containing template variables.
 Will be interpolated with the `$RESOURCE` file.
 Must be JSON or YAML format. |

-### Manual usage of deployment tool
+## Deploy with other CI

-You can still use NAIS deploy even if not using GitHub actions.
+You can still use NAIS deploy even if not using GitHub Actions.
+Our deployment command line tool supports all CI tools such as Jenkins, Travis or Circle.
-Run the deployment command line tool from our Docker image to make deployments.
+Use our Docker image to make deployments.

 Example usage:

 ```
 docker login docker.pkg.github.com -u $GITHUB_REPOSITORY -p $GITHUB_TOKEN
-docker run -it --rm docker.pkg.github.com/nais/deploy/deploy:latest \
+docker run -it --rm docker.pkg.github.com/nais/deploy/deploy:v1 \
   /app/deploy \
     --apikey="$NAIS_DEPLOY_APIKEY" \
     --cluster="$CLUSTER" \